6 Financial Planning Tips for New Parents

 4. Start saving for college now

-By the time a child born today packs their bags for college, four years of tuition and fees (including room and board) are projected to be roughly $242,000 at a public university (in-state resident).2 The earlier you begin saving, the better off you'll be.
-For example, if you begin contributing $500 per month for college savings at birth, assuming a 5.8% rate of return, your savings fund would total about $213,600 by the time your child reaches age 17.
-If you postpone saving until your child is 10 years old, your savings fund will cover roughly $78,400 of the child's costs.
+By the time a child born today packs their bags for college, four years of tuition and fees (including room and board) can potentially cost $276,000 at a public university (in-state resident).2 But the earlier you begin saving, the better off you'll be.
+For example, if you begin contributing $500 per month for college savings at birth, assuming a 6.11% rate of return, your savings fund would total about $187,400 by the time your child reaches age 18.
+If you postpone saving until your child is 10 years old, your savings fund could potentially grow to $59,600 by age 18.

 5. Prioritize retirement savings